davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 ### Two-handed weapon

-Two-handed weapons have +2 damage modifier.
+Two-handed weapons have +2 damage modifier and the special rule *Spear break*.

+### Spear

+Spears can be either a one-handed or a two-handed weapon.
+If you use a shield with a spear it counts as a one-handed weapon.
+If not, it counts as a two-handed weapon albeit it doesn’t get the *Spear break* special rule.

 ### Bow